eFinder

 INSUFFICIENT EVIDENCE

-No evidence found to confirm or refute the claim about limitations of supported liquid membranes.
+No evidence found in web search, cross-references, or Wikipedia to confirm limitations in supported liquid membranes.

 “Plants take in CO2 by dissolving it in water-filled nanochannels in the cell walls of their leaves.
 The gas-liquid interfaces in these channels absorb CO2 for photosynthesis, while sustaining large negative pressures in order to drive water up from the roots using strong capillary forces.”